Central Catholic's Student Wellness Series

 For Parents and Educators

-Central Catholic High School is committed to the emotional health and well-being of our students.
+Central Catholic High School is committed to the emotional health and well-being of our students and families.

 In an effort to promote a better understanding of where teenagers are in terms of their emotional and mental development, we periodically offer educational programs for parents and educators that complement the programs we offer to our students.

-We recently offered two programs as part of our Fall Wellness Series.
+We held two programs as part of our Fall Wellness Series, and we are also offering additional programs throughout the year.

 Parents and educators were invited to attend a dynamic presentation by mental health counselor Jon Mattleman that explores what teens and tweens are really thinking and how we can better support them.